TSPC: A Two-Stage Phoneme-Centric Architecture for code-switching Vietnamese-English Speech Recognition: Conclusion

 \section{Conclusion}

-In this study, we proposed a two-stage phoneme-centric architecture designed for Vietnamese-English CS speech recognition.
+In our study, we proposed a two-stage phoneme-centric architecture designed for Vietnamese-English CS speech recognition.
 The extensive experiments demonstrate the efficiency of Vietnamese phoneme representation by enhancing the model's ability to handle the mix of Vietnamese-English languages.
-The proposed method emphasizes the importance of converted phonemes in advancing the speech recognition performance in CS and future multilingual systems.
+Notably, the proposed approach is well-suited for low-resource settings, maintaining strong performance even with limited training data and computational capacity.
+The proposed method emphasizes the importance of converted phonemes in advancing the speech recognition performance in code-switching and future multilingual systems.